AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-workfront-cannot-use-sso.md

 >[!NOTE]
 >
+>* This issue was fixed on September 5, 2024.
 >* This has been reported in the Preview Sandbox environment and the Custom Refresh Sandbox environment.
->* This has been reported for organization that use Legacy (non-Adobe) SSO.
+>* This has been reported for organizations that use Legacy (non-Adobe) SSO.

 Workfront functionality that uses SSO returns the following error: